Manurewa railway station: History

-Manurewa's first station, opened in 1875, had a center-platform layout and was located behind what is now the Russell Road Reserve.
-From the north it was accessible from a connection to the Jutland Road bridge.
-To the south it featured a pedestrian overbridge, accessible from the pedestrian path between James Road and Station Road.
+Manurewa's first station opened on 20 May 1875.
+Originally opening as a flag station, until 27 August 1884 when a booking office opened at the site.
+This station had a centre-platform layout and was located behind what is now the Russell Road Reserve.
+From the north, it was accessible from a connection to the Jutland Road bridge.
+To the south, it featured a pedestrian overbridge, accessible from the pedestrian path between James Road and Station Road.
 On the other side of the overbridge was the railway lane, providing road access to the station from Station Road.
 After realignment of the tracks prior to electrification, very little of the original platform remains.

-It was replaced by a station further south (to the north of Station Road).
+The station led to increased growth and services in Manurewa, and away from the township of Woodside (modern-day Wiri) along Great South Road.
+During World War I, the station was moved further to the south when the rail was re-aligned.
+During the 1870s, this location was a man-made lake on the property of Benjamin Cashmore, who used the lake to power a water wheel for his flour mill.
 This station had a side-platform layout, connected by the footpath on the adjacent Station Road bridge.
 Closed after the current station became operational, it was removed in 2011 when the Station Road bridge was rebuilt.

 The current station was opened in July 2006 on a site even further south, behind the SouthMall Shopping Centre.
 It has a side platform layout connected by a pedestrian bridge.
 The Manurewa Bus Station was built next to the station, providing interconnection with Auckland's bus network.

 By January 2014, wires had been installed as part of the Auckland railway electrification project.
 Since July 2015, all commuter services have been electric, using AM class electric trains.

 Services

-Auckland One Rail, on behalf of Auckland Transport, operates suburban services to Britomart, Papakura and Pukekohe via Manurewa.
+Auckland One Rail, on behalf of Auckland Transport, operates suburban services to Britomart and Pukekohe via Manurewa.
 The typical weekday off-peak timetable is: